higj/pimd-b/README.md

 ### Dumps and observables

-In the `[output]` section, users can request the output of various quantities related to the state of the system (such as positions, velocities, etc.)
+In the `[dump]` section, users can request the output of various quantities related to the state of the system (such as positions, velocities, etc.)
 The format for this section is `dump_name = dump_unit`.
 The key (`dump_name`) must correspond to a name of a supported dump.
 The value (`dump_unit`) specifies the unit to which the output must be converted.
 If set to `false` (or, equivalently, `off`), the quantity will not be dumped.
 By default, all dumps are set to `false`.
 If set to `true` (or, equivalently, `on`), the dump will be printed in default (atomic) units, assuming the quantity is not dimensionless.
 Otherwise, the user must specify the desired unit.